Operating Kolla¶

 Before you begin, make a backup of your config.
 On the operator/deployment

-node, copy the contents of the config directory (/etc/kolla
+node, copy the contents of the config directory (/etc/kolla by default) to

 a backup place (or use versioning tools, like git, to keep previous versions